exa-offsec/maldoc_in_pdf_polyglot/maldoc_in_pdf_polyglot.md

 The technique is called "MalDoc in PDF".
 This technique hides malicious Word documents in PDF files, which is why malicious code contained in them cannot be detected by many analysis tools.

-The document can be opened in both Microsoft Word/Excel (depending on the payload) and a PDF reader.
+The document can be opened in both Microsoft Word and a PDF reader.

 However, for the macro to run, you must open this document in Microsoft Word.
 The attack does not bypass configured macro locks.
 The malicious macros are also not executed when the file is opened in PDF readers